bewerner/minishell/README.md

 # Minishell

-Minishell is a simple shell implementation inspired by bash, created as part of the 42 school curriculum.
+Minishell is a simple shell implementation inspired by bash, created as part of the 42 school core curriculum.
 This project focuses on process management, pipes, file descriptors, and command interpretation, allowing users to execute commands with the same behavior as a standard shell.

 ## Features